Protostellar disks in their natural habitat -- the formation of protostars and their accretion disks in the turbulent and magnetized interstellar medium: Introduction

-In present-day cold molecular cloud cores, the cosmic-ray ionization rate is at locally inferred to be low at $\zeta_i < 10^{-16}$ s$^{-1}$ \citep{redaelli2021l1544,pineda2024ngc1333} \citep[with a `canonical' rate of $\zeta_i = 10^{-17}$ s$^{-1}$, ][]{padovani2009cirate}.
-Hence, they are weakly ionized, indicating that the influence of non-ideal MHD is substantial.
+In present-day cold molecular cloud cores, the cosmic-ray ionization rate is at locally inferred to be low at $\zeta_i < 10^{-16}$ s$^{-1}$ \citep{redaelli2021l1544,pineda2024ngc1333} \citep[with a `canonical' rate of $\zeta_i = 10^{-17}$ s$^{-1}$, ][]{padovani2009cirate}. \cite{pineda2024ngc1333} find a typical electron fraction of $10^{-6.5}$, consistent with theoretical considerations inferring low ionization degrees in molecular clouds \citep{Shu1992book,Tielens2005book,mckee2007starformation}.
+Hence, molecular cloud cores are weakly ionized, indicating that the influence of non-ideal MHD is substantial.
 However, there have also been numerous studies concluding that the `magnetic braking catastrophe' can be prevented -- even in ideal MHD -- by considering more complex collapse scenarios of isolated cloud cores without including any larger-scale environment.
 The simplest extension which appears to allow disk formation is an initial misalignment of magnetic field and rotation axis \citep{hennebelle2009misalignment,joos2012misalignment}, which can naturally occur by including turbulence in the initial conditions \citep{santos-lima2012turbulence,myers2013fragmentation,seifried2013turbulence}.
 However, there is no consensus on the relative importance of non-ideal MHD effects and turbulence when both are considered simultaneously \citep{seifried2013turbulence,wurster2019catastrophe,wurster2020turbI}.
 In contrast to these studies, \cite{bate2018diversity} finds good agreement of the statistics of disk sizes when simulating the collapse of a low-mass molecular cloud with no magnetic field at all, arguing that this may indicate that, in reality, non-ideal MHD effects are sufficiently strong to cause a close similarity to purely hydrodynamical simulations.

 Observations over the last years have revealed that protostellar accretion disks are usually not exclusively fed through a relatively homogeneous spherical or, under the influence of magnetic fields, sheet-like accretion.
 Instead, there exist small filaments of material denser than their surroundings, known as \textit{streamers} \citep[e.g.,][]{pineda2020streamer,valdivia-mena2022streamer,hsieh2023streamer,flores2023streamer,podio2024streamer,choudhurry2025streamer}.
 These streamers deposit material onto disks at specific spots, thus departing strongly from a simple picture of relatively symmetric accretion.
 They also cause heating via accretion shocks and increase disk masses locally, which can in turn trigger gravitational instabilities.